orbs-network/orbs-spec/behaviors/config/services.md

 # Per-Service Configuration

 Configuration is an in-memory object given to every service on initialization.
-The object can be created based on static configuration files but will ultimately transition to being controlled by the management virtual chain via smart contracts.
+The object can be created based on static configuration files but will ultimately be controlled by the management virtual chain via smart contracts.

+Since the system must remain backwards compatible forever (able to audit the old blocks in the chain), changes in configuration can only take place from a certain block height.
+Until that block height is reached, the original configuration must remain in the system.
+One way to implement this is place the entire configuration dictionary as a key of a parent map containing block ranges.

 #### Common fields (relevant to all services)